Levi Marhabi: Arrest

 In March 2016, 17 Yemeni Jews from Raydah were flown from Yemen to Israel on a trip that had been planned for over two years.
 The operation involved the Jewish Agency for Israel and the United States Department of State.
 Among those who aided in the operation was Israeli-American businessman Mordechai Kahana.
 With them, the emigrants took a deerskin Torah scroll which is allegedly over 800 years old.
 The scroll was seen as a national treasure by both the Houthis and Yemeni authorities.
 Upon arrival, both the emigrants and the scroll were welcomed by Prime Minister of Israel Benjamin Netanyahu.
 Photos of the scroll in Israel were seen by the Houthis, who said that it was illegally removed.

 Marhabi, who had lived in Israel, was accused of assisting the emigrants.
-In the same month, he returned to Yemen due to his difficulties in assimilating in Israel, where he was immediately arrested by Houthi intelligence services.
+In the same month, he returned to Yemen due to difficulties assimilating in Israel, where he was immediately arrested by Houthi intelligence services.
 Additionally, three Muslim men were arrested alongside him, including an airport employee who was accused of permitting the emigrants to board an airplane with the scroll.